softwaremill/sttp/README.md

 It is also entirely possible to write your own backend (if so, please consider contributing!) or wrapping an existing one.
-You can even write completely generic wrappers for any delegate backend, as the each backend comes equipped with a monad for the response wrapper.
+You can even write completely generic wrappers for any delegate backend, as each backend comes equipped with a monad for the response type.
 This brings the possibility to `map` and `flatMap` over responses.

-That way you could implement e.g. a logging or metric-capturing wrapper.
+Possible use-cases for wrapper-backend include:

+* logging
+* capturing metrics
+* request signing (transforming the request before sending it to the delegate)

+To pass some context to wrapper-backends, requests can be *tagged*.
+Each `RequestT` instance contains a `tags: Map[String, Any]` field.
+This is unused by http, but can be used e.g. to pass a metric name or logging context.

 ## JSON